 Art 291 - Art and Photography II

-Full course for one semester.
+One-unit semester course.
 The course will introduce advanced topics such as color, large-format, and medium-format photography.
 Technical, aesthetic, and conceptual possibilities of photography are explored through projects, readings, slide presentations, lab work, and critiques.
 Class time will be spent in lecture, slide presentations, lab work, critique, and occasional field trips.
 Students will be expected to respond to assignments with technical competence and critical clarity.
-Prerequisite: Art 190 or consent of the instructor.
+Prerequisite: ART 190 or consent of the instructor.
 Enrollment limited to 16.
 Studio.

 Art 293 - Internet Literacy, Culture, and Practice

 One-half-unit semester course.
 While open to all students who meet the prerequisites, this course is required for all declared art history majors in their junior year.
 Juniors will have additional assignments that will serve as the junior qualifying exam in art history.
 Prerequisites: ART 201 and one 300-level course in art history or studio art.
 May be repeated for credit.
 Conference.

 Ecocritical Art Histories